Latest deals from trusted retailers

 We struggled and it took us several hours to first assemble the stroller, then take off the seat and attach the bassinet instead.
 Every mum knows the feeling – you’re watching a 90 second Youtube video, but in reality, you’ve taken closer to 90 minutes.

 How easy is it to fold and unfold?

 I’ve yet to manage the famed one-handed close; despite the YouTube videos that show a woman happily balancing a baby in one hand and popping it down with the other.
 In fact, you have to be quite forceful to get it down, but if you can only quickly collapse it half way while juggling a screaming child nearby, it’s small enough to quickly chuck in a car boot until you’ve got more time and attention.

-How compact is the Ergobaby Metro?
+So how compact is the Ergobaby Metro when folded?

 The Ergobaby Metro is 52 x 44 x 23cm when folded.
 The newborn kit is 70cm when unfolded.

 The Ergobaby Metro weighs 6.3kg, so is very lightweight.
 I felt comfortable pushing it around early after a caesarean and even lifting it after some healing.

 How easy is it to push?